EmeraldCityIT/OFFICIAL-JEDI-LIGHTSABER-PATENT/README.md

 # Andromedan-Lightsaber
+Requires a crystal with high potential energy. liquid crystal capsules exist.

+Tight grip on handle activates mechanical pressure on a crystal.

+Crystal chamber is engineered so that it's vibration generates large amounts of electrity over time.

 Capacitor stores energy.

-Tight grip on handle activates mechanical pressure on a crystal.
+Cyanide light bulb is used to generate high intensity energy (Jedis die from lightsader explosions).

-Retroreflectors are used to reflect natural energy in the vibrating crystal released as light into a lense.
+Retroreflectors are used to reflect energy in the vibrating crystal released as light into a lense.

 The lense is arranged parallel "in-line" with the laser beam.